-If you fall into this class you are included in the claim and do NOT need to contact Thomson Rogers at this stage.
+If you fall into this proposed class you do NOT need to contact Thomson Rogers at this stage.

 Thomson Rogers has issued a national class action proceeding claiming $20 million in damages on behalf of all persons in Canada who have used an UberEATS promotional discount since January 1, 2015.